at-sso/StringTools/readme.md

 # StringTools

 The `strTools` namespace provides a set of tools for manipulating C-style strings.
 These functions are designed to simplify common string operations, such as concatenation, substring extraction, insertion, deletion, searching, and replacement.
-The library ensures proper memory management using `std::unique_ptr<char[]>`.
+The library ensures proper memory management using `unique_ptr<char[]>`.

 ## Index